odelolajosh/Image-Crop-With-React-Guide/README.md

 }
 ```

 Let's update this to be the selected file via our upload component.
 I created a `handleInput` function to do just that.
 The `onInput` event triggered as a selection is made in the input file gives an *event* parameter.
 It comprises of all information about the event occurred.
-Part of that information is the `target`, which is the element (, in this case the `input[type="file"]` element) the event occurred on.
+The information will include the `target`, which is the element, (in this case the `input[type="file"]` element) the event occurred on.
 We could get the value of the input but for file type, we get the files selected by get its `files` attribute.
 We are in this tutorial selecting just one, the first one.
 ```jsx
 // ...
 function App() {